q3769/conseq4j/README.md

 #### More details

-On the API level, you get a good old JDK `ExecutorService` as the sequential executor from a conseq's `getSequentialExecutor(Object sequenceKey)` method:
+On the API level, you get a good old JDK `ExecutorService` as a sequential executor from a conseq's `getSequentialExecutor(Object sequenceKey)` method:
 ```
 public interface ConcurrentSequencer {
     ExecutorService getSequentialExecutor(Object sequenceKey);